eraofchaos/eraofchaos.github.io/units/Regnan Serpent.md

 ---
 title: "Regnan Serpent"
 permalink: /units/Regnan Serpent/
-excerpt: "The most loyal servant to the sea throne.
+excerpt: "Units The most loyal servant to the sea throne.
 It makes use of its surge power to defend the dignity of the sea king."
 unitID: 9904
 last_modified_at: 2020-12-01
 lang: en